Policlinico of Milan: History

-Entering Milan victorious on 25 March 1450 (the day of Annunciation), the Duke decided to dedicate a charitable institution to Annunciata.
+Entering Milan victoriously on 25 March 1450 (the day of Annunciation), the Duke decided to dedicate a charitable institution to Annunciata.
 It was then that the new foundation became the Spedale della Nunciata.
 Designed by the renowned architect Filarete and built by the engineer Guiniforte Solari (responsible for the courtyard of the Certosa di Pavia, a monastery complex in Lombardy, Northern Italy), the hospital formed part of the completion of the reform of hospitals started by the Archbishop Rampini in the years of the Golden Ambrosian Republic.

 The cloisters' completion and ornamentation were carried out by Giovanni Antonio Amadeo, Solari's son-in-law and pupil.
 Although the hospital was founded for the poor, it was from the outset a hospital where people with some hope of recovery were treated.
 Chronic diseases were treated in hospitals outside the city.
-For this reason the Ospedale Maggiore has always been the centre of health information in the city.
+For this reason, the Ospedale Maggiore has always been the centre of health information in the city.